gedeschaines/CS206_2017_Ludobots/README.md

     $ sudo apt-get install build-essential libx11-dev xorg-dev libglu1-mesa-dev freeglut3-dev libglu1-mesa libglu1-mesa-dev libgl1 libglx-mesa0 libgl1-mesa-dev

-[Miniconda3](https://www.anaconda.com/docs/getting-started/miniconda/install#linux-2) was installed for WSL Ubuntu 20.04 (currently Python 3.8.18 & Conda 24.5.0) and WSL Ubuntu 24.04 (currently Python 3.12.3 & Conda 24.4.0), and conda utilized to create a virtual Python 2.7.18 environment in which to build/install/execute **pyrosim** and run the Ludobots Pyrosim projects provided in this repository.
+[Miniconda3](https://www.anaconda.com/docs/getting-started/miniconda/install#linux-2) was installed for WSL Ubuntu 20.04 (currently Python 3.8.18 & Conda 24.5.0) and WSL Ubuntu 24.04 (currently Python 3.12.3 & Conda 24.4.0), and conda utilized to create a Python 2.7.18 environment in which to build/install/execute **pyrosim** and run the Ludobots Pyrosim projects provided in this repository.
 Additionally, **pyrosim** was successfully built, installed and executed with Python 2.7.18 installed in the WSL Ubuntu 20.04 distribution with the **apt** package manager (i.e., "sudo apt-get install python"), provided an appropriate pip version for Python 2 is installed as documented [here](https://askubuntu.com/questions/1317353/how-can-i-find-an-older-version-of-pip-that-works-with-python-2-7).

 ### Reddit links for Ludobots Pyrosim projects